tahadostifam/Tahagram/README.md

 ### Bio

-A Chat-Application using Nodejs & Nuxtjs
+A Chat-Application built in Nodejs & Nuxtjs
 I almsot after 2 months i will send it to [Kharazmi competitions](https://khwarizmi.ir/). 💪🏿💀

 ### Demo